FrankoR2-D2/RedditAPI/README.md

 5. Restore the Dependencies:
 •	Run the following command: dotnet restore <your-project-file>.
 Replace <your-project-file> with the name of your project file.

+## Database Migrations

+Entity Framework Core migrations allow you to manage changes to your database schema.
+You can add a migration and update your database using the following commands:

+1. Add a new migration:

+        PM> add-migration "MigrationName"
+        Build started...
+        Build succeeded.
+        To undo this action, use Remove-Migration.

+Replace `<MigrationName>` with the name of your migration.

+2. Update the database:

+               update-database
+        Build started...
+        Build succeeded.
+        ...EF sql code ...
+        Done.

+These commands should be run in the terminal from the directory containing your .NET project file (.csproj).

 6. Build the Project:
 •	Run the following command: dotnet build <your-project-file>.
 Replace <your-project-file> with the name of your project file.

+        ie. dotnet build .\MockRedditAPI.csproj

+ 1.
 7. Run the Project:
 •	Run the following command: dotnet run --project <your-project-file>.
 Replace <your-project-file> with the name of your project file.
 •	You should see output indicating the application has started and is listening on a certain port (usually http://localhost:5000 or https://localhost:5001).
 •	On the first run, Entity Framework will automatically create the database and tables based on your code.

+     ie. dotnet run --project  .\MockRedditAPI.csproj

 8. Access the API:
 •	You can now access the API endpoints by making requests to http://localhost:5000/<your-endpoint> or https://localhost:5001/<your-endpoint>.
 Remember to replace <your-repository-url>, <server-name>, <database-name>, <your-project-file>, and <your-endpoint> with the actual values.

  Dependencies
 This project uses the following NuGet packages: dotnet add package AutoMapper.Extensions.Microsoft.DependencyInjection --version 12.0.1